 It is easy to understand the ‘why’ when it comes to watering the plants in your garden.
 However, the ‘when’ and the ‘how’ are often the most misunderstood aspects of the practice of gardening.
-This can literally make or break your garden.
+Landscapers Sydney say this can literally make or break your garden.
 Therefore, it is best to understand what reticulation practices are good, and what methods spell disaster.

 Tackling the ‘when’ –